 Shishir Mehrotra, co-founder and CEO of Coda

-Shishir brings lessons learned at Google and Microsoft to Coda, especially those around fostering a culture of intense collaboration and interconnectivity.
-With the help of two rituals — Dory and Pulse — he designs meetings the way that designers design apps — with clear process, intention, and thoughtfulness (his full guide to leading distributed teams can be found
+On leadership, Shishir brings lessons learned at Google and Microsoft to Coda, especially those around fostering a culture of intense collaboration and interconnectivity.
+With the help of two rituals — Dory and Pulse — he designs meetings the way that designers design apps — with clear process, intention, and thoughtfulness (his full guide to leading distributed teams can be found ).

 At Coda, “Dory” is a ritual named after the question-asking fish in Nemo that also inspired the TGIF ask-me-anything sessions held by Larry Page and Sergey Brin at Google.
 During any meeting, team members can submit questions they have to the doc’s Dory, and others can upvote or downvote the questions to collaboratively create a ranked list of priority questions that should be addressed.
 Instead of relying on the loudest voice in the room or the most senior person to speak first, the Dory democratizes feedback, giving all team members a voice, while addressing the most pressing feedback first.